LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 }
 ```

-This example is straightforward, although we already have a subtle difference.
+This example is straightforward, although there is already a subtle difference.
-Since the interface (and the game code by extension) is very close to the AWT draw calls, we will just emulate their behavior.
+Since the interface (and the game code by extension) is very close to the AWT draw calls, we'll just emulate this behavior.
 For other draw calls, this was more complicated though:

 ```java